 Durable (Financial) Power of Attorney

 An important point in the context of “Crisis Planning” is to make sure you or your loved one’s Durable (Financial) Power of Attorney contains the appropriate language empowering the agent to plan on behalf of the disabled individual.
 If no Financial Power of Attorney is in place, guardianship and/or a conservatorship is often needed.
 This process is lengthy and expensive, and it requires the involvement of the probate court.
-People can most often avoid this court process by executing a thorough Durable Power of Attorney document before reaching a point of incapacity with the help of a Springfield power of attorney lawyer.
+People can most often avoid this court process by executing a thorough, Durable Power of Attorney document before reaching a point of incapacity with the help of a knowledgeable lawyer.

-Consulting with an attorney who practices in this area of elder law is crucial, prior to making any “gifts” or doing any type of planning.
+Consulting with a Missouri Power of Attorney who practices in this area of elder law is crucial prior to making any “gifts” or doing any type of planning.
 Oftentimes, families believe they are protecting assets by “gifting” them away, but in reality, they are doing more harm than good.
 This “gifting” could cause a person who otherwise qualifies for assistance to be penalized for assets given away.
 This penalty period (amount of time one does not receive assistance) could be any length of time, a few months to a few years, depending on the amount given away.
 The family then has to find a way to self-pay the nursing home until the penalty period has run, causing great financial strain for all involved.

-Set up a Free Consultation with a Springfield Power of Attorney Lawyer today!
+Set up a Free Consultation with a Dedicated Lawyer today!

 At LifeGen Law Group, we never charge for the initial consultation with an elder law attorney.
 We want you to contact us to find out what options are available to you.
 We can also assess your existing Financial Power of Attorney or help create a Financial Power of Attorney to allow for this type of planning if it is needed.